ay-lab/ATACProc/README.md

 4) samtools (we have used version 1.6) <http://samtools.sourceforge.net/>

-5) PICARD tools (we have used 2.7.1 version) <https://broadinstitute.github.io/picard/>
+5) PICARD tools (we have used 2.8.14 version now; previously we were using version 2.7.1) <https://broadinstitute.github.io/picard/>

 6) Utilities "bedGraphToBigWig", "bedSort", "bigBedToBed", "hubCheck" and "fetchChromSizes" - to be downloaded from UCSC repository <http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/>